alexmiller63/star-almanack/README.md

 # star-almanack
-An Observer's Guide to the Night Sky
+An Natural Philosopher's Guide to the Night Sky

 ## ISO Week Calendar